abyssmu/MS-Sudoku-Solver/README.md

 There is another delay that is for the time between click and typing when solving the game.
 I believe there is a minimum that it will actually go.
 I tried seeing how fast it will go and set it to about 10 ms, but it was definitely not moving anywhere near that.
 This could be library or system dependent.
 I do not know as it was not important to me.

 Once setup, run the program with the game launched.
 I set a `keyboard.wait()` event at the beginning.
 This was to allow you to manually switch over to a new board before executing a new solve.
 You can delete this whole line and run the program manually if you wish.
 Don't forget to delete the `while(True)` as well or it will just try to solve it endlessly and crash.

+# Game setup

+The game needs to have a few specific settings set for this to work properly.

+1. In the options menu, `Update Notes` and `Show All Notes` need to be switched to off.
+2. The theme needs to be set to `Black and White`.

+# Instructions

+In order to start the program, you must already be in the puzzle you wish to solve.
+Go to `Classic`, then select your difficulty.
+Once the puzzle fully loads, run the script.

+Currently there is no ad detection.
+So if you get an ad, the program will crash.
+I am working on this and hopefully it will not be a big issue to solve.
+The game does run until you get an ad though.
+Solving several in a row before crashing.

+# Use cases

+Currently the program is only setup for use in `Classic` mode.
+It will solve classic daily challenges, but it will not solve irregular or ice puzzles.